-At Tharp Cabinet Company, we have over 40 years of experience in designing, building, and installing custom cabinetry.
+At Tharp Custom Cabinetry, we have over 40 years of experience in designing, building, and installing custom cabinetry.
 This has allowed us to refine our techniques ensuring that you’ll receive a high quality product that is custom-fit for your home.
 Our 10 step process outlined below explains the Tharp method from beginning to end and summarizes the responsibilities of each party.

 When you visit our showroom, we ask that you provide approximate measurements, a blueprint, or sketch and let our designers gather the necessary information to understand your project fully.
 We will walk you through our available options and recommend ways to improve usability based on your lifestyle and how you plan to use the space.

 Using the information we have gathered, an estimate will be prepared outlining the wood species, door style, finish, and custom options as well as delivery and installation charges if applicable.